benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q163.png)

-_**Q185:** Any dragon that was frozen by Balerion: at least one time in 1/1/1010 or later, at least one time for less than 10 minutes, more than 10 times (in 1/1/1010 or later, or for less than 10 minutes)_
+_**Q185:** Any dragon that was frozen by Balerion: at least once in 1/1/1010 or later, at least once for less than 10 minutes, more than 10 times (in 1/1/1010 or later, or for less than 10 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q185.png)